mindspore-ai/docs/tutorials/source_en/use/data_preparation/loading_the_datasets.md

     ```

 ## Loading a Custom Dataset
 In real scenarios, there are various datasets.
-For a custom dataset or a dataset that can't be loaded by APIs directly, there are tow ways.
+For a custom dataset or a dataset that cannot be loaded by APIs directly, there are two ways.
-One is converting the dataset to MindSpore data format (for details, see [Converting Datasets to the Mindspore Data Format](https://www.mindspore.cn/tutorial/en/master/use/data_preparation/converting_datasets.html)).
-The other one is using the `GeneratorDataset` object.
+One is to convert the dataset to MindSpore data format (for details, see [Converting Datasets to the Mindspore Data Format](https://www.mindspore.cn/tutorial/en/master/use/data_preparation/converting_datasets.html)).
+The other one is to use the `GeneratorDataset` object.
 The following shows how to use `GeneratorDataset`.

 1. Define an iterable object to generate a dataset.
 There are two examples following.
 One is a customized function which contains `yield`.
 The other one is a customized class which contains `__getitem__`.
-   Both of them will generator a dataset with numbers from 0 to 9.
+   Both of them will generate a dataset with numbers from 0 to 9.
    > The custom iterable object returns a tuple of `numpy arrays` as a row of data each time.

    An example of a custom function is as follows: